Health Information Technology: Catch a Growing Career Trend

 What to Expect After You Complete the HIMT Program

-Upon completion of the Health Information Management Technician program at CBT College, you will be ready to confidently seek a career in the healthcare field.
+Upon completion of the Health Information Management Technician program at CBT Technology Institute, you will be ready to confidently seek a career in the healthcare field.
 Your success at finding employment depends on a variety of factors but, in general, the Graduation Satisfaction Rate for the HIMT Program in 2012 to 2013 was 75 percent.

 The institute is nationally accredited by the A.C.I.C.
 S. They are also licensed by the Commission of Independent Education and certified by the U.S. Department of Education.

-At CBT College you will find affordable career training that is strongly focused on technology and science.
+At CBT Technology Institute you will find affordable career training that is strongly focused on technology and science.
 The institute offers not only outstanding educational opportunities but also hands-on experience so when you complete your courses and obtain your degree/certifications you will be fully trained and ready to work as a HIMT.

 Contact us to Learn More About Our Associate of Science in Health Information Management Technology degree program.
-If you are interested in taking the steps needed to attain a career as a Health Information Management Technician then apply today or call 305-783-2809 to learn more about CBT College.
+If you are interested in taking the steps needed to attain a career as a Health Information Management Technician then apply today or call 305-783-2809 to learn more about CBT Technology Institute.
 Our knowledgeable admissions staff will go over our programs so you know exactly what to expect and how to make your dreams a reality.